vuejs/vue-cli/docs/guide/browser-compatibility.md

 :::

 ::: warning Caveat: Adjusting webpack plugins
 Some Plugins, i.e. `html-webpack-plugin`, `preload-plugin` etc. are only included in the config for modern mode.
-Trying to tap into their options in the legacy config can s an error as the plugins don't exist.
+Trying to tap into their options in the legacy config can throw an error as the plugins don't exist.

 Use the above tip about *Detecting the Current Mode* to manipulate plugins in the right mode only, and/or check if the plugin actually exists in the current mode's config before trying to tap into their options.
 :::